The start of the Modern Parish

 The Need for a Catholic Church

-On Sunday, 16th March 1913, the Parish Priest of Northfleet Fr.
-F. A. Hoare told his congregation that their prayers had been answered, and announced that a service would be held at Hartley on the following Wednesday, 19th, the feast of St Joseph.
+The Parish Priest of Northfleet Fr F. A. Hoare had realised that there were Catholics scattered in the outlying hills of his Parish and cut off by distance from their church.
+In 1910, he had told his people to pray to St Joseph that it might become possible to do something for them.
+They prayed steadily for two years, and learned of Beatrice’s decision on Sunday, 16th March 1913, he told his congregation that their prayers had been answered, and announced that a service would be held at Hartley on the following Wednesday, 19th, the feast of St Joseph.
 The history of our church is that of the achievement of the impossible.
-Charabancs brought the Northfleet congregation to a tiny opening service.
-On 9th, 16th and 23rd April, 1913 at 6.00 pm Fr.
-Hoare followed this up with three instructions, dealing with the conversion of England to the Catholic Faith.
+Charabancs brought the Northfleet congregation to a tiny opening service finding the building still smelling of the mangel wurzels (cattle beet) that it had stored.
+On 9th, 16th and 23rd April, 1913 at 6.00 pm Fr Hoare followed this up with three instructions, dealing with the conversion of England to the Catholic Faith.
 On April 17th, the first Mass was said.
-Meanwhile the building work was going forward.
-The floor of the barn was levelled and concreted.
-Its enormous door under the porch was sealed

 The history of Christianity in this region goes back even further.
 There are several Domesday Book churches nearby and at Lullingstone Roman Villa there are the remains of a chapel dating from around 350 AD, perhaps the oldest such remains to be seen in England.
 In the adjacent parish, there is St Edith’s well, next to the Pilgrim’s Way in Kemsing: she was born there in 961, dying in 984.